heywood95/regression-project/README.md

        * Dropped null values
        * split the data

-* Explore data in search of drivers of upsets
+* Explore data in search of drivers of property value
    * Answer the following initial questions
        * Does the square footage of a property increase, decrease, or is irrelevant in determining the property value.
-       * What number of bedrooms is optimal for the property value of a house
+       * What number of bedrooms is optimal for the property value of a house?
        * Does the number of bathrooms increase the property value?
-       * Does the zipcode effect the lot size and is this a determining factor in the property value.
+       * Is there an optimal square footage for property value?

 * Develop a Model to predict the property value of a house
    * Use drivers identified in explore to build predictive models of different types